CHPGenetics/chpgenetics.github.io/README.md

 Update **members**: [link](https://github.com/CHPGenetics/chpgenetics.github.io/tree/main/content/authors) (You may need to create a new folder for new member and refer to the structure of other existing members.)

+Update **Dr. Chen's CV pdf file**: [link](https://github.com/CHPGenetics/chpgenetics.github.io/tree/main/static/files) (You may need to first delete the old file and then upload the new file.)

 The website will automatically update once you modify and commit the file contents in this repository.
 [Check status](https://github.com/CHPGenetics/chpgenetics.github.io/actions)

 ## Local compile directions